luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 We cannot anticipate unknown objects - including those unknowable or never-before-seen.
-Training an object detector is sufficient for known objects as this is a “positive” form of object detection: “Pile in the path, stop.”
-“Shovel in the path, stop.” etc.
+Training an object detector is sufficient for known objects as this is a "positive" form of object detection: "Pile in the path, stop."
+"Shovel in the path, stop." etc.

-Such generic obstacle avoidance scenarios require a “negative” object detection system, and a very effective technique is to use **semantic segmentation** of RGB, Depth, or RGB+Depth.
+Such generic obstacle avoidance scenarios require a "negative" object detection system, and a very effective technique is to use **semantic segmentation** of RGB, Depth, or RGB+Depth.

 .. image:: /_static/images/tutorials/segmentation.jpeg